toru173/nomi-discord-python/README.md

 The installer will also check for [tar](https://en.wikipedia.org/wiki/Tar_(computing)) because it is used by the installer to extract the installation files.
 You shouldn't have to install tar unless you have a really old version of Windows, in which case... please update 🙏

 ### Installation
-This application uses a simple installer script that checks for Docker and tar, then downloads and extracts the rest of the application.
+This application uses an installer script that checks for Docker and tar then downloads and extracts the rest of the application.

-#### Download the Installer
+#### Run the Installer
-To download the installer, simply copy the below command and paste it into your command line program.
-Each section shows how to do this for your preferred operating system.
+To download the installer, simply copy the command and paste it into your command line interpreter.
+Each section shows how to do this for different operating systems.
+Make sure you copy and paste the command specific to your computer's operating system!

 <details>